Breast Lift Surgery (Mastopexy)

 - What are the different types of Breast Lift?

 - Benefits of Breast Lift Surgery

 - Breast Lift Recovery

 - Patient Results

 As women age or undergo pregnancy their breasts can sag and droop in position causing some women to desire surgery to lift the breast’s position and give a rounder and firmer appearance.
 Some Boston breast lift patients also desire alterations to the areola or nipple such as lifting their position on the breast or reducing their size.
 The medical term for a breast lift is mastopexy surgery and the procedure is increasing in popularity as the number of procedures performed in America has increased by 65% from 2000 to 2020 according to the American Society of Plastic Surgery.

 Dr. Markarian has the advanced aesthetic training to combine the techniques that will offer the best results for your body.
 He can also explain the special measures he takes to minimize scarring and achieve a high aesthetic standard for each patient.
-For more information on the different breast lift techniques and procedures, you can view our blog on the types of Breast Lift procedures in Boston.

 Breast Lift without implants

 Breast lift procedures are often carried out as a single procedure for patients who are happy with the volume of their breasts and only have concerns regarding sagging.
 The procedure consists of making incision lines around the areola and sometimes then down across the breast so that the excess skin can be removed and the breasts will be re-positioned and re-shaped.
 Depending on the type of breast lift technique being used, the areola may be reduced or repositioned before the incision lines are closed with stitches.

 Breast Lift with implants